-5. The host computer should connect, If the connection is successful, the contents of the DTS4050 Flash chip will be displayed in a folder format.
+5. The host computer should connect to the FTP server of the DTS.
+If the connection is successful, the contents of the DTS4050 Flash chip will be displayed in a folder format.

-6. Highlight the existing Dts4000.Hex file.
-Right Click on it and select Delete.
+6. Highlight the existing Dts4000.Hex, Dts4000.Bit, and DTS4KAD.BIN files.
+Right Click on them and select Delete.
 A window will open to confirm the delete.
 Click Yes to delete the file.

-- 7. Open Windows Explorer in another window.
-Find the directory where the new Dts4000.Hex file is stored. - Highlight the file and
+7. Open Windows Explorer in another window.
+Find the directory where the new Dts4000.Hex, Dts4000.Bit, and DTS4KAD.BIN files are stored.
+Highlight the file and